 The Company sells residential mortgage loans in the secondary market primarily to the Federal National Mortgage Association ("Fannie Mae").
 The Company also pools Federal Housing Administration ("FHA") insured and U.S. Department of Veterans Affairs ("VA") guaranteed residential mortgage loans for sale to the Government National Mortgage Corporation ("Ginnie Mae").
 These pools of FHA-insured and VA-guaranteed residential mortgage loans are securitized by Ginnie Mae.
 The agreements under which the Company sells residential mortgage loans to Fannie Mae or Ginnie Mae and the insurance or guaranty agreements with FHA and VA contain provisions that include various representations and warranties regarding the origination and characteristics of the residential mortgage loans.
 Although the specific representations and warranties vary among investors, insurance or guarantee agreements, they typically cover ownership of the loan, validity of the lien securing the loan, the absence of delinquent taxes or liens against the property securing the loan, compliance with loan criteria set forth in the applicable agreement, compliance with applicable federal, state, and local laws, and other matters.
-As of March 31, 2019, the unpaid principal balance of residential mortgage loans sold by the Company was \$2.6 billion.
+As of September 30, 2019, the unpaid principal balance of residential mortgage loans sold by the Company was \$2.7 billion.
 The agreements under which the Company sells residential mortgage loans require delivery of various documents to the investor or its document custodian.
 Although these loans are primarily sold on a non-recourse basis, the Company may be obligated to repurchase residential mortgage loans or reimburse investors for losses incurred if a loan review reveals that underwriting and documentation standards were potentially not met.
 Some agreements may require the Company to repurchase delinquent loans.
 Upon receipt of a repurchase request, the Company works with investors or insurers to arrive at a mutually agreeable resolution.
 Repurchase demands are typically reviewed on an individual loan-by-loan basis to validate the claims made by the investor or insurer and to determine if a contractually required repurchase event has occurred.
 The Company manages the risk associated with potential repurchases or other forms of settlement through its underwriting and quality assurance practices and by servicing mortgage loans to meet investor and secondary market standards.
-During the three months ended March 31, 2019, there were no residential mortgage loans repurchased as a result of the representation and warranty provisions contained in these contracts.
-As of March 31, 2019, there were no pending repurchase requests related to representation and warranty provisions.
+During the nine months ended September 30, 2019, there were two residential mortgage loans repurchased with an aggregate unpaid principal balance of \$0.6 million as a result of the representation and warranty provisions contained in the applicable contract.
+The one loan was delinquent in payment of principal and interest at the time of repurchase, however no material loss was incurred related to this repurchase.
+As of September 30, 2019, there was one pending repurchase requests totaling \$0.3 million related to representation and warranty provisions.